 5. Distortion Correction

-DxO is well known for its lens distortion correction, especially the wide-angle and fish eye lens.
-I use the sample shots from DxO that shot by Canon Fish-eye 15mm for the comparison below.
+DxO is well known for its lens distortion correction, especially the wide-angle and fisheye lens.
+I use the sample shots from DxO that were shot by Canon Fish-eye 15mm for the comparison below.

 Neither Lightroom 5’s Upright tool Auto adjustment nor the combination of the Auto adjustment with the manual distortion correction (+100) gives acceptable correction.

-Interestingly, the DxO Optics Pro 10 does not recognize this image’s camera and lens combination while the DxO Viewpoint 2 recognize it and prompt for the DxO module download.
-Although one-click in DxO Viewpoint 2 fix the distortion perfectly, but I still choose to manual correct it in DxO Optics Pro 10 for fair comparison.
+Interestingly, the DxO Optics Pro 10 does not recognize this image’s camera and lens combination, while the DxO Viewpoint 2 recognizes it and prompts the DxO module download.
+Although one click in DxO Viewpoint 2 fixed the distortion perfectly, I still chose to manually correct it in DxO Optics Pro 10 for a fair comparison.

 Winner: DxO Optics Pro 10